k4kpk/k4kpk.github.io/sota-guides/Rabun Bald (W4G_NG-002).md

         * I-985 N and go 23.8
         * Straight on US-23 N for 52
     * From Clayton GA (intersection of US-441 and US-76) to Beegum Gap trailhead - 0:30 :
-        * CAUTION: Google Maps may try to direct you into Sky Valley.
-Ignore it if it tells you to turn R into Sky Valley.
+        * CAUTION: Google Maps may send you into Sky Valley.
+Ignore it if it says to turn R into Sky Valley.
         * US-441N and go 7.5
         * R on GA-246/NC-246/NC-106 and go 4.2
-        * R on Old Mud Creek Rd/Bald Mtn Rd (@ "Mountain Jct Store/Sinclair Gas") and go 1.7
+        * R on Old Mud Creek Rd/Bald Mtn Rd @ "Mountain Jct Store/Sinclair Gas") and go 1.7
         * Keep R to stay on Bald Mtn Rd and go 1.2
         * R onto Kelsey Mtn Rd and go 0.5.
 Park at end of pavement.
 Limited parking.
         * Note: Some people may try to drive the jeep trail past this point.
-There are some deep erosion gullies and you'll do some boulder climbing.
-If I get a Forrester, I'm not going to drive it.
+There are  deep erosion gullies and some boulder climbing.
+I won't try it in a Forrester.
-    * Alternate Trailhead: From Clayton (intersection of US-441 and US-76) to Hale Ridge Rd trailhead:
+    * Alternate Trailhead: From Clayton (at US-441 and US-76) to Hale Ridge Rd trailhead:
         * R on Rickman Dr (across from where US-76 joins from the west) and go 0.5
         * R on Warwoman Rd and go 9.5
         * L on Hale Ridge Rd (USFS-7) and go 5.6.
-        * Trail marker is on left.
-Probably near 34.99081, -83.28227; maybe near 34.99570, -83.28197
+        * Trail marker on left:  Maybe near 34.99081, -83.28227 or 34.99570, -83.28197
 * **Food**
     * Last McDonalds: Clayton, GA (busy on Saturday mornings)
-    * Before that: Cornelia, on Level Grove Rd (just BEFORE Cornelia)
+    * Before that: Cornelia, on Level Grove Rd

 #### Drive Guide - Rabun Bald TO Atlanta
 * Drive out on the only road for 0.5